mmonroe3195/mmonroe3195.github.io/documentation/overview.md

 Welcome to the documentation!
-This is intended to be a guide to set up all the components of our project.
+This is intended to be a guide to understand each component in our thesis project.

 ## About